Martin Wickramasinghe: Literary career

 Through the 1940s Wickramasinghe dabbled with the double role of literary critic and creative writer.
 Gamperaliya (1944) is widely held as the first Sinhalese novel with a serious intent that compares, in content and technique, with the great novels of modern world literature.
 The novel depicts the crumbling of traditional village life under the pressure of modernisation.
 The story of a successful family in a Southern village is used to portray the gradual replacement of traditional economic and social structure of the village by commercial city influence.

 Wickramasinghe followed Gamperaliya with Yuganthaya (1948) and Kaliyugaya (1957) forming a trilogy.
 After the decay of the traditional life, the story details the rise of the bourgeoisie, with its urban base and entrepreneurial drive, ending with the formation of the labour movement and socialist theology and rise of hopes for a new social order.
-The trilogy was made into film by the renowned Sri Lankan director Dr. Lester James Peries.
+The trilogy was made into film by the renowned Sri Lankan director Lester James Peries.

 With the development of a literary criticism movement in the early-'50s, Wickramasinghe presented the works Sahitya Kalava ('The Art of Literature' 1950) and Kawya Vicharaya ('The Criticism of Poetry' 1954).
 Wickramasinghe was appointed a member of the Radio Broadcasting Commission in 1953 and in 1954 was appointed to the National Languages Commission, from which he resigned three months later.
 He was appointed a Member of the Order of the British Empire (MBE) in the 1953 Coronation Honours with the ensign awarded by Her Majesty Queen Elizabeth II in person during her Royal Visit to Ceylon in 1954.

 Wickramasinghe's most heralded work came in 1956 with Viragaya.
 Due to the significance of its theme and the sophistication of its technique, the novel has come to be hailed as the greatest work of Sinhalese fiction.
 It follows the spiritual problems of a fragile Sinhalese youth raised in a traditional Buddhist home after being confronted with the spectre of adulthood and the responsibilities that come with it all made more complex with the modernisation of society.
 First-person narrative is used to put forth the autobiographical story of the anti-hero in impressionistic vignettes rather than in chronological order.
 It is a seminal work and spawned a spew of imitators, some good on their own right.